Make Your Marriage Better Not Worse

 This is a behind the scenes peek at one day in which I had a chance to see if I’d learned anything at all about loving my husband.

-I’m gonna show you two photos I took in my kitchen this morning.
+I’m gonna show you two photos I took in my kitchen one morning.

-A few weeks ago my Bible Reading plan took me through the Song of Solomon.
+I read through the Bible each year and a few weeks ago the plan took me through the Song of Solomon.

 There we find Solomon sweet-talking his beloved.